 Lateral Effect Photodiodes

-A completely different approach for position sensing is based on lateral effect photodiodes.
+An entirely different approach for position sensing is based on lateral effect photodiodes.
 We first consider the simplest possible type, which is a one-dimensional sensor.
 The photodiode chip may have an ordinary cathode connection on one side, while the other side has a transparent resistive layer with anode connections on its extreme sides.
 The distribution of photocurrents to the two anode connections (retrieved with low-impedance amplifiers) depends on the beam position: the more the beam moves to one side, the more of the photocurrent is delivered to the corresponding anode.
 For a high accuracy, the light intensity should be sufficiently high for good signal strength, but not cause detector saturation.

 From the difference of photocurrents, divided by the sum of photocurrents, one obtains a signal which can have a reasonably linear dependence on the beam position.
 There is no substantial influence of the beam radius on that signal.
 However, the operation can of course be substantially disturbed by additional light spots which may be caused by parasitic reflections in optical elements, for example.